Uni-Fusion: Universal Continuous Mapping: Universal Continuous Mapping

-Since we use $l=20$ in the approximation function for experiments, the color feature are small.
-The color map only stores $20\times3$ float in each voxel for a continuous color field.
-Note that, our model does not need any training.
-It can be directly applied to different types of data.
-For the inference, because the field is on the surface space, we sample points $\V x_*$ in arbitrary resolution, from the given know mesh or surface construction of a previous surface mapping (\cref{sec:surface_mapping}).
-Following~\cref{eq:decode}, the inference points $\V x_*$ are positional-encoded and directly multiplied with color feature $\V F_{color,m}$ in the corresponding voxel $m$ to obtain its value $\V c_{*}=f_{dec}(\V x_{*}, \V F_{color,m})$.
+Since we use $l=20$ for the approximation function in our experiments, the color map only needs to store $20\times3$ float values in each voxel to represent a continuous color field.
+It is important to note that our model requires no training and can be applied directly to different types of data.
+During inference, since the field is in the surface space $\mathcal{S}$, we sample points $\V x_*$ at arbitrary resolutions, either from a known mesh or a surface constructed from previous surface mapping (\cref{sec:surface_mapping}).
+Following~\cref{eq:decode}, the inference point $\V x_*$ is position encoded and multiplied by the color feature $\V F_{color,m}$ in the corresponding voxel $m$ to obtain its value $\V q_{*}=f_{dec}(\V x_{*}, \V F_{color,m})$.